Is There a Dimmer Outlook Ahead for Walgreens Boots Alliance Inc. (WBA)?

 WBA’s Market Performance

-WBA stocks went up by 0.67% for the week, with a monthly jump of 7.69% and a quarterly performance of -4.38%, while its annual performance rate touched 41.52%.
-The volatility ratio for the week stands at 1.83% while the volatility levels for the past 30 days are set at 1.93% for Walgreens Boots Alliance Inc..
-The simple moving average for the period of the last 20 days is 3.69% for WBA stocks with a simple moving average of 4.02% for the last 200 days.
+WBA stocks went down by -4.11% for the week, with a monthly drop of -0.28% and a quarterly performance of -9.65%, while its annual performance rate touched 41.73%.
+The volatility ratio for the week stands at 1.85% while the volatility levels for the past 30 days are set at 1.92% for Walgreens Boots Alliance Inc..
+The simple moving average for the period of the last 20 days is -0.56% for WBA stocks with a simple moving average of -0.25% for the last 200 days.

 Analysts’ Opinion of WBA